mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 6. I follow oAuth flow authorization
 7. I get redirected to “/dashboard/user/[SocialMediaName] page
 8. I see :
-    - timeline statistics (number of my posts, re-tweeted posts)
+    - timeline statistics (number of my posts, % of posts wit response etc.)
     - general assessment of all my posts (positive, neutral, negative)
     - social network analysis i.e. followers and/or friends statistics (counts of both groups)
     - a drop-down menu to display list of my: